 The P.R.I.M.E.
-Finance Arbitration Rules are based on the UNCITRAL Arbitration rules (as revised in 2010)
+Finance Arbitration Rules are based on the UNCITRAL Arbitration rules

 - The parties, the arbitrators or the appointing authority may also appoint arbitrators not included on P.R.I.M.E.
 Finance List of Experts;

-You can access them here: P.R.I.M.E.
+Access the current version of the Rules here: P.R.I.M.E.
 Finance Arbitration Rules in English (PDF)